Core Principles of Interprofessional Practice

 LEVEL ONE

 The first level of the Core Principles of Interprofessional Practice program provides students with early exposure and experience collaborating with other healthcare professional students in small groups in the classroom setting.
 All first and second-year students from Dentistry, Medicine, Nursing, Pharmacy and Physical Therapy participate in this required curriculum.
-Small group sessions are held quarterly over the course of two years.
+Small group sessions are held over the course of one year.

-• Define interprofessional education (IPE) and interprofessional collaborative practice.
+• Define and discuss how interprofessional education (IPE) is important to interprofessional collaborative practice.

 • Describe the roles, responsibilities, and abilities of various health care professions involved in collaborative work, including their training and scopes of practice.